 - Mustang: With a move action, the demon hunter may jump to any adjacent square of an adjacent enemy.

-- Aerial Rave – Single: As an immediate action, if the demon hunter is within 50 feet of an enemy that has been hit/thrown into the air or is otherwise falling (flying or floating does not count), the demon hunter may make a single attack with his ranged weapon or jump to attack with a melee weapon against the mid-air enemy.
+- Aerial Rave – Single: As an immediate action, once per round, if the demon hunter is within 50 feet of an enemy that has been hit/thrown into the air or is otherwise falling from the air (flying or floating does not count, neither does tripping to the floor), the demon hunter may make a single attack with his ranged weapon or jump to attack with a melee weapon against the mid-air enemy.
 After this ability is used the demon hunter is fatigued for 1 round.
-This ability cannot be used while fatigued or exhausted or 1 round after it is used (if he’s immune to being fatigued/exhausted).
+This ability cannot be used while fatigued or exhausted or 1 round after it is used (if he’s immune to being fatigued/exhausted or has healed it).
 This ability moves the demon hunter’s turn to the initiative he acted on similar to readied actions.

 - Directional Change: As a full-round action, the demon hunter can make a full-attack action but must move to attack a new target after each successful attack, he can only cover a total distance equal to his base movement speed.
 This cannot be combined with Million Stab or Prop and Shredder.
 This movement still provokes.